Daily readings

 Tuesday, October 13, 2026

 Tuesday of the 28th week of Ordinary Time.
 Ordinary Time.
-A clean reading layout for church, prayer, or preparation.
+Read the day's readings in one place for prayer, preparation, or quiet reflection.

 CelebrationTuesday of the 28th week of Ordinary Time